Planning for growth: Fact sheet

 Student-centred and personalised learning will continue to be our focus when planning and delivering NSW public schools.
 We will also continue to look for ways to use taxpayer funds more efficiently and effectively.

-School Infrastructure NSW has begun developing alternative models for the procurement and delivery of public schools in areas where residential density will be high and where population growth is on the rise.
+School Infrastructure has begun developing alternative models for the procurement and delivery of public schools in areas where residential density will be high and where population growth is on the rise.

 We are working with our partners in the NSW Government, as well as local councils and the private sector to include schools in the centre of community masterplans.